yuvalofek/othello/README.md

 I haven't used C++ in years so I wanted to review my skills with the language, and doing a toy project seemed like a great choice!

 ## What I did:
 I practiced C++ using a toy Othello game.
 The program allows the user to choose number of players and if to start first, and starts playing.
 The flips and winner are determined automatically.
+To enter move, type y-position ENTER x-position.

 ### Things I did I didn't like:
 * I was a bit lazy and didn't properly do handle the imports (I left them as import \*.cpp instead of the \*.h)